 The tools are easy to understand and allow patients to review them at their own pace, from the comfort of their own home, and with family or other care givers.
 After reviewing, patients often feel more informed and confident to talk with their care team about what’s right for them.

 Encouraging Good Conversations

 In addition to providing patients with more resources, we’re training our doctors on conversational skills to improve their ability to talk through difficult decisions with patients.
 We also coach doctors on the most effective and understandable way to relay that information back to the patient.
-In addition to offering these tools to our established clinicians, Partners has piloted trainings with interns and residents at the beginning of their medical careers.
+In addition to offering these tools to our established clinicians, Mass General Brigham has piloted trainings with interns and residents at the beginning of their medical careers.
 Our goal is to integrate this process as a curriculum so that Shared Decision Making is built into the very foundation of our clinical care.